About the exhibition

 Maker station

-Join us for the community celebration and reception on Sunday, October 5, 2025 from 1 to 3 p.m. in the QEPCCC Main Gallery while artist Yen Linh Thai draws portraits!
+Visit the exhibition on display in the QEPCCC Main Gallery on Sunday, October 5, 2025, from 1 to 3 p.m. while artist Yen Linh Thai draws portraits!

 Awarded to the most expressive or personal portrait.
 The Heart in the Art award celebrates vulnerability and the emotional depth of portraiture.
 It honours artists who share their stories and identities with sincerity and courage.